VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

 <img alt="vmgateway-rl" src="vmgateway-rate-limiting.jpg">

-TODO: no information about source for rate limiting

  Limits incoming requests by given pre-configured limits.
-It supports read and write limiting with `minute` and `hour` interval.
+It supports read and write limiting by a tenant.

+ `vmgateway` needs datasource for rate limits queries.
+It can be single-node or cluster version of `victoria-metrics`.
+It must have metrics scrapped from cluster, that you want to rate limit.

 List of supported limit types:
 - `queries` - count of api requests made at tenant to read api, such as `/api/v1/query`, `/api/v1/series` and others.